 - Physicists and Astronomers

-The Bureau of Labor Statistics provides some basic salary statistics for top jobs in the field:
+The Bureau of Labor Statistics provides some median annual salary statistics, as of 2018, for top jobs in the field: